Prices are up, but Mother's Day still means brunch

 Economist Michael Swanson offers a tip for this Mother's Day:

-"If you really want to show mom that TLC, you can whip up a buffet at home for a lot less money" than going out for that classic brunch, says Swanson, who tracks food prices as the chief agricultural economist at Wells Fargo.
+"If you really want to show mom that love and TLC, you can whip up a pretty nice buffet at home for a lot less money" than going out for that classic brunch, says Swanson, who tracks food prices as the chief agricultural economist at Wells Fargo.

 His daughters apparently know this too: Their plan for Sunday is an egg bake for mom at home, with dad on flower-buying duty.
 But they are in the minority, even as the cost of going out to eat is rising twice as fast as the cost of groceries.